mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 That ensures that the function treats an empty string the same as a null pointer and doesn't process it further.

-To test my hypothesis, I'll create a patch with this change, recompile xpdf, then re-run `pdftotext` against the same PDF to see if it crashes again.
+To test my hypothesis, I'll create a patch with this change, recompile xpdf, then re-run `pdftotext` against the same PDF to see if my fix prevents the same crash.

 xpdf is a bit unusual for an open-source project in that it doesn't publish a git repository, just periodic tarballs.
-But that's okay
+But that's okay.
+I'l create my own scratch git repository for making the patch.

 ```bash
 ORIGINAL_SRC="$(nix eval --raw .#xpdf.src.outPath)"